selotape/McRef/README.md

 > \>\>\> .\main.py .\path\to\gphocs\results

 ## Requirements:

 1. Anaconda3 (in your environment PATH)
+2. G-PhoCS executable in your PATH
-2. Precomputed G-PhoCS Trace and CladeStats files
+3. Precomputed G-PhoCS Trace and CladeStats files

 ## Configuration: